deysandip301/FakeCartService/README.md

 step 4 : use any other application like postman to request different methods that you need step 5 : give the request and get your desired data from the server

+All the demo test pictures are available on the folder DemoTests